siriusJinwooChoi/weatherViewTower/README.md

 In my project, The Server must be running first.

-You should use the Mysql, And it should be pre-connected to the Device Raspberry.(about DHT11 Sensor, LED, Motors, Speaker, other Devices...)
+You should install the Mysql in Raspberry PI, And it should be pre-connected to the Device Raspberry.(about DHT11 Sensor, LED, Motors, Speaker, other Devices...)

 ## Developing